 Several blood tests are available:

 Patients with active filarial infection typically have elevated levels of antifilarial IgG4 in the blood.
-However, there is substantial antigenic cross-reactivity between filariae and other helminths, and a positive serologic test does not distinguish between past and current infection.
+However, there is substantial antigenic cross-reactivity between filariae and other helminths, and a positive serologic test does not distinguish between past and current filarial infection.
+A rapid diagnostic test for W. bancrofti antigen is used internationally in filariasis elimination programs, but it is not licensed in the United States.
+Polymerase chain reaction (PCR) assays for W. bancrofti and B. malayi are available in research laboratories.

 Diethylcarbamazine (DEC) kills microfilariae and a variable proportion of adult worms.
-In the US, DEC is available only from the CDC after laboratory confirmation of filariasis.
+In the United States, DEC is available from the Centers for Disease Control and Prevention (CDC) after laboratory confirmation of filariasis.

-DEC 2 mg/kg po tid for 12 days has traditionally been used; 6 mg/kg po once is an alternative.
+DEC 2 mg/kg orally 3 times a day for 12 days has traditionally been used; 6 mg/kg orally once is an alternative.
 Generally, the 1-day regimen seems to be as effective as the 12-day regimen.

 Adverse effects with DEC are usually limited and depend on the number of microfilariae in the blood.
 The most common are dizziness, nausea, fever, headache, and pain in muscles or joints, which are thought to be related to release of filarial antigens.